sean-maloney/SOCBlog/index.md

 For the template design, the simulation had to verify the color regoins were mapped correctly to specific sections of the screen.
 The timing diagram shows the tranistions between multiple color zones, this confirms the counters were incrementing as they were specified to.

 ### **Synthesis & Implementation**
 The synthesis process for the initial template design translated the code into a netlist which could then be supplied onto the FPGA hardware.
 Vivado's synthesis tool provided me some detailed and informative insights into the design's resource usage, logic mappings and the timing estimates.
-These reports also confiremed that the template design had be utilized with minimal logic and memory which was well withing the capabilities of the Basys 3 board.
+These reports also confiremed that the template design had be utilized with minimal logic and memory which was well withing the capabilities of the Basys 3 board Artix 7.
 This meant that it indicated the basic design that my teacher had provided was straightforward combinational logic with simple counters and was efficient and ready for the FPGA programming

 <img src="https://raw.githubusercontent.com/sean-maloney/SOCBlog/main/docs/assets/images/InitSynReport.png">